 But is the final book cohesive?
 The main text is in two sections — Part I: Folk Tales (from Florida), and Part II: Hoodoo (from New Orleans).
 Both parts are tremendously different in tone and style.
-Sections of Part I are narrated in first-person, with Hurston inserting herself in her travels instead of writing as a quiet observer.
+Sections of Part I are narrated in first-person, with Hurston inserting herself in her travels.
 Other times, she isn’t mentioned for chapters on end.
 We get a series of stories from the people she meets, who call their tales “lies.”
 These lies are indented from the rest of the text, so it’s clear on the page what’s happening.
 Some lies are why the snake has teeth and a rattle, or stories of John, a famous slave who always outsmarts his master.
 Part I reads like a series of narratives and is rich, hilarious, insightful.*

-Despite the separate feel to the book, it can be quite interesting.
-Part I: Folk Tales demonstrates “the dozens” at its best.
+Despite the divided feel to the book, it can be quite interesting.
+Part I demonstrates “the dozens” at its best.
 The dozens is a game played in black communities in which participants try to best each other with lies or insults.
 In my review of Dust Tracks on a Road, I mentioned Hurston’s experiences with folks trying to out-insult each other.
 The insults get more creative, more humorous.
-Though the dozens seems mean at times, such as when a group argues over who has the darkest skin, it’s in good fun.
+Though the dozens seems mean at times, it’s in good fun in this particular culture.

-In Part I of Mules and Men, the dozens appears all over, including scenes with people trying to lie to a group about who knows the ugliest person, who lived through the hottest day ever, and who has the best gun.
+Hurston shares instances of people trying to convince a group of who knows the ugliest person, who lived through the hottest day ever, and who has the best gun.
 One man tells his friends that he knew a man so ugly, “he didn’t die — he jus’ uglied away.”
 It’s the rhythm of the exchanges that’s best.
-Typically, one person tells their lie, for example, about who is ugliest, then another person tries to tell a better lie, starting by dismissing the previous lie: “Those men ya’ll been talkin’ ’bout wasn’t ugly at all.
+Typically, one person tells their lie, then another person tries to tell a better lie, starting by dismissing the previous lie: “Those men ya’ll been talkin’ ’bout wasn’t ugly at all.
 Those was pretty.”
 The liar proceeds to tell who they think is truly the ugliest and why.
 On and on it goes.
 The exchanges are hilarious, and the group laughs heartily along with the reader.

 But Part II isn’t nearly as interesting.
 Hurston works her way around New Orleans to find hoodoo doctors.
 She meets many, and each make her go through an initiation ritual to prove she can assist the doctor.
 There are a lot of instructions for the initiations and for customers of the doctors, which I noticed I skimmed at times: